raelovejoy/raelog/_posts/2025-12-15-on-wokeness.md

 - people start asking why things are structured the way they are

 That threatens hierarchies built on dependency, confusion, shame, and scarcity.

-So the response is not to argue effectiveness.
-It is to moralize help.

 Help becomes weakness.
 Accessibility becomes indulgence.